timnboys/documentation/Docs/integrator3/installupgrade_guide/newfusion.md

 To complete the installation of the Kayako Fusion plugin, you will need to have the following information:

 * **FTP Credentials** - you will need to upload files to your server
 * **Integrator 3 Access Details** - you will need an administrator account in Integrator 3 that has API access to the core application.
-To find out about setting this up, please see [Creating an API Admin in Integrator 3](integrator3/howtoguides/createi3apiadmin.md).
+To find out about setting this up, please see **[Creating an API Admin in Integrator 3](integrator3/howtoguides/createi3apiadmin.md)**.
 * **Kayako Fusion Administration Credentials** - you will need to access the backend of Kayako Fusion to install the Integrator 3 for Kayako Fusion.

 ### Installation Procedure